 Selecting the Cut

-If you do end up deciding to use a marinade, it’s best to know how.
+If you do end up deciding to use a marinade, it’s best to know-how.
 Marination allows acids to seep deep into the steak, breaking down the muscle proteins and tenderizing the meat.
 So first, you’ll obviously need something acidic in your marinade.
 The most common – and best – acidic ingredients are fresh lemon juice, vinegar, or wine.
 Next, you’ll need a little vegetable or canola oil, since you’ll be cooking this steak in a frying pan.
-After using these two basic elements, you choose the rest depending on what type of flavor you want to bring out.
+After using these two basic elements, you choose the rest depending on what type of flavour you want to bring out.
 Worcestershire Sauce, BBQ Sauce, honey, salt & pepper, soy sauce, dressing, or even plain brown sugar are common options.
-Each combination of sweet and savory items creates a different explosion of flavor in your mouth, so feel free to experiment and see what works for you.
+Each combination of sweet and savoury items creates a different explosion of flavour in your mouth, so feel free to experiment and see what works for you.

 While the steak is resting, you can work on sides if you want any.
 You can use mashed potatoes, French fries, coleslaw, a small salad, or just some raw herbs of your choice, such as coriander, mint, or parsley.
 It really boils down to personal preference.
 Remember not to spend too much time or effort on the sides lest you overshadow the steak.

 Once you’ve finalized your sides, and your steak is rested, plate up while still hot and dig in, preferably with some nice wine paired on the side.
 A nice way to end the process, and a surefire way to land yourself on the repeat-list for dinner hosts!